bjornbytes/lovr.org/docs/Mesh:setTexture.md

 category: reference
 -->

-Buffer:setTexture
+Mesh:setTexture
 ===

-Set the texture used when drawing the buffer.
+Set the texture used when drawing the mesh.

-    buffer:setTexture(texture)
+    mesh:setTexture(texture)

 ### Arguments